 His illness was heartbreaking.
 After being diagnosed with chronic obstructive pulmonary disease, he quit smoking cold turkey, which added more than 10 years to his life.

 Bill is survived by sisters, Debbie Giorgio (Joseph) of LaGrange, and Susan Fry (David) of New Hope, Pennsylvania.
-Memorial donations to be made to Mid-Hudson Animal Aid (midhudsonanimalaid.org).The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Memorial donations to be made to Mid-Hudson Animal Aid (midhudsonanimalaid.org).The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.